kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q30
 Which of the following statements is true regarding the *aetiology of colorectal carcinoma*?

-	A. Crohn’s disease poses a similar risk in the development of colorectal carcinoma as does ulcerative colitis - F
+	A. Crohn’s disease poses a similar risk in the development of colorectal carcinoma as does ulcerative colitis
-	B. Malignancy developing from ureterosigmoidostomy classically occurs at some distance from the anastomosis site - F
+	B. Malignancy developing from ureterosigmoidostomy classically occurs at some distance from the anastomosis site
-	C. Colon cancer is more prevalent in non-urban areas compared with urban areas - F
+	C. Colon cancer is more prevalent in non-urban areas compared with urban areas
 	D. Hereditary non-polyposis colon cancer (HNPCC) causes over 60% of tumours proximal to the splenic flexure
 	E. Gardner syndrome results from a mutation on chromosome 6
 #### Answer: E. Gardner syndrome results from a mutation on chromosome 6 - *FALSE* = D. Hereditary non-polyposis colon cancer (HNPCC) causes over 60% of tumours proximal to the splenic flexure
-- Gardner syndrome and familial adenomatous polyposis (FAP) share the same APC gene
+- Gardner syndrome and familial adenomatous polyposis (FAP) share same APC gene
-	- that mutates on the long arm of chromosome 5
+	- mutates on the long arm of chromosome 5
-- Cancers occurring post-ureterosigmoidostomy classically occur at or near the ureterocolic anastomosis
+- Cancers occurring post-ureterosigmoidostomy classically occur
+	- at or near ureterocolic anastomosis

 **NOTE** In HNPCC, around two-thirds (67%) of cancers are proximal to the splenic flexure

-#### Risk Factors for Colon Cancer
+#### Risk Factors for Colon Cancer - LEARN
 - Genetic causes
 - Diet
 - Irradiation
 - Surgical procedures
 - Inflammatory bowel disease

 Questions 31-40
 ---------------